Organization and Planning Tips and Tools for Students

 Step 2: Schedule Your Time

 Put ALL of your classes, work hours, and other life obligations into your calendar.
-Schedule study time for each of your classes (it is recommended you schedule 2-3 hours minimum study time outside of class for each credit a course is worth).
-This will give you an idea of what kind of time commitments you have made in your life.
+Schedule study time for each of your classes (it is recommended that you schedule at least 2-3 hours of study time outside of class for each credit a course is worth).
+This will give you an idea of the time commitments you have made.

-You may also want to schedule your sleep (7-8 hours) and meals (~30 minutes each) in as well so you meet those needs too.
-You need to fuel yourself so you can be your best.
+You may also want to schedule your sleep (7-8 hours) and meals (~30 minutes each) to meet those needs, too.
+Practicing good self-care allows you to do your best.
 Don’t skip those needs.

-An example of scheduling your day using Outlook.
-This allows you to see the space you have in your day to complete homework and address other responsibilities.
+Figure 3.0 is an example of scheduling your day using Outlook or Google Calendar.
+Notice how I block time on my calendar for different events, classes, and projects I need to complete.
+You can see the space you have in your day to complete homework and address other responsibilities using this method.

 NOTE: If you can’t schedule all of your family responsibilities, extracurricular activities, work hours, classes, and study hours in your day and allow yourself a reasonable amount of time to eat and sleep each day, then you are probably overscheduled/overextended and should reduce some of your commitments.
 Your grades are more likely to suffer when you are overcommitted.
 Set yourself up to succeed and don’t overcommit yourself.